Robust Learning of Fixed-Structure Bayesian Networks: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this paper we initiated the study of the efficient robust learning for graphical models.
-We described a computationally efficient algorithm for robustly learning Bayesian networks with a known topology, under some natural conditions on the conditional probability table.
-We believe that these conditions can be eliminated by a more careful application of our techniques.
-A challenging open problem that requires additional ideas is to generalize our results to the setting of structure learning, i.e., the case when the underlying directed graph is unknown.
+In this paper, we initiated the study of the efficient robust learning for graphical models.
+We described a computationally efficient algorithm for robustly learning Bayesian networks with a known topology, under some mild assumptions on the conditional probability table.
+We evaluate our algorithm experimentally, and we view our experiments as a proof of concept demonstration that our techniques can be practical for learning fixed-structure Bayesian networks.
+A challenging open problem is to generalize our results to the case when the underlying directed graph is unknown.

 This work is part of a broader agenda of systematically investigating the robust learnability of high-dimensional structured probability distributions.
 There is a wealth of natural probabilistic models that merit investigation in the robust setting, including undirected graphical models (e.g., Ising models), and graphical models with hidden variables (i.e., incorporating latent structure).